HandsomeWuuu/MedLDR/README.md

-# The reasoning paradox of large language models in clinical diagnostics
+# The accuracy-safety trade-off of large reasoning models in clinical diagnostics

-This is the official implementation of "[The reasoning paradox of large language models in clinical diagnostics]()".
+This is the official implementation of "[The accuracy-safety trade-off of large reasoning models in clinical diagnostics]()".

 ## Introduction